candopi-team1/Candopi-programming101/README.md

 BENEFITS:

 You can become a software billionaire, a great data scientist or anything in between.

 You become ready to explore more, master more.

-(1) As you can see in my own examples (Java, C++, Python, Ruby in the folders : /7_data_structures_and_algorithms/sorts_python and /7_data_structures_and_algorithms/quick_sort_python), JavaScript you learn here is very close to any other language:
-Java, C++, Python, PHP, Ruby or any other.
+(1) As you can see in my own examples (Java, C++, Python, Ruby, Kotlin in the folders : /7_data_structures_and_algorithms/sorts_python and /7_data_structures_and_algorithms/quick_sort_python), JavaScript you learn here is very close to any other language: Java, C++, Python, PHP, Ruby or any other.

 (2) Moving to Web development, Mobile development, app development, blockchain development etc, too is smooth and easy.

 (3) Moving to AI, Machine Learning, Data Science etc, too is smooth and easy.
 (But you need a bit of math, at least A-level, or US high school level.) e.g. Neural networks, Convolutional networks (CNN), RNN, Capsule networks, One-Shot, Few-Shots etc are also made up of "while" and "for" loops you learn here.

 COSTS: